kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 # What is Kubernetes

 Kubernetes is a container orchestration platform that was originally developed in-house by Google.
-In 2014 they open-sourced and made it available to the public.
+In 2014 they open-sourced it and made it available to the public.
 If you take a look at the official documentation, you'll find the following [definition of Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/):

 *Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.*